leaf-ai/studio-go-runner/cloud/README.md

+# Introduction

+The cloud sub-directory contains scripts that can be used within a cloud context to install the queue and storage server dependencies needed for running the studio-go-runner.

+# Infrastructure Installation

+in order to make use of these scripts four environment variables should be defined first for the Minio and the RabbitMQ access secrets, or passwords:

+MINIO_ACCESS_KEY
+MINIO_SECRET_KEY
+RMQ_ADMIN_PASSWORD
+RMQ_USER_PASSWORD

 Use the following commands to download the installation script.
 Before running it you must change the file to include password and AWS, or Azure location information:

 ```shell